luiswirth/bsc-thesis/src/matter/conclusion.typ

 algebra computations, and implementing discrete differential forms using cochains and first-order Whitney basis functions.
 Building upon this foundation, we implemented the necessary Galerkin operators for FEEC, specifically targeting the mixed weak formulation of the Hodge-Laplace equation.

-The library's functionality was validated through numerical experiments, including solving the Hodge-Laplacian eigenvalue problem on a torus, correctly capturing its topology via harmonic forms, and performing a Method of Manufactured Solutions convergence study for the source problem, which confirmed the expected $cal(O)(h)$ convergence rate for the $H(dif)$ error.
+The library's functionality was validated through numerical experiments, including solving the Hodge-Laplacian eigenvalue problem on a torus, correctly capturing its topology via harmonic forms, and performing a Method of Manufactured Solutions convergence study for the source problem.
+This study confirmed the expected $O(h^1)$ convergence rate for the $L^2$ error of the exterior derivative, consistent with theory.
+However, the study also revealed an $O(h^1)$ rate for the $L^2$ error of the solution itself, differing from the commonly expected $O(h^2)$ rate, an observation requiring further investigation.
+Furthermore, the analysis constituted a partial validation, as the error related to the codifferential was not assessed due to time constraints.

 `formoniq` demonstrates the feasibility and benefits of combining the rigorous mathematical framework of intrinsic FEEC with the modern software engineering